A Case Manager Talks to a Motivational Speaker

 Bio of a Motivational Speaker

 Brad Montgomery is not a case manager.
 He is a motivational keynote speaker who tends to speak an awful lot in the healthcare arena.
 Most recently he spoke to the national association for case managers.
-If you are looking for a healthcare speaker or healthcare motivational speaker we think you found the right place.
+If you are looking for an inspirational healthcare speaker we think you found the right place.

 Oh, you want funny?
 Although Brad considers himself a business and healthcare speaker, his audiences love that he is laugh out loud funny.
 If you were looking for a funny motivational speaker you just found Brad Montgomery.